Mpox (Monkeypox) in SLO County

 - Send swabs in a sterile container (dry swab, no VTM).

-Specimens obtained from patients less than 18 years of age should be sent to the Public Health Lab rather than a private laboratory.
+- Specimens obtained from patients less than 18 years of age must be sent to the Public Health Lab rather than a private laboratory.

 Treatment with Tecovirimat (TPOXX)